Anser (bird): Species

-Some authorities also treat some subspecies as distinct species (notably the tundra bean goose) or as likely future species splits (notably the Greenland white-fronted goose).
+Some authorities also treat some subspecies as potential future species splits, notably the Greenland white-fronted goose A. albifrons flavirostris.
+The three east Asian subspecies of the bean goose complex (currently treated as A. fabalis johanseni, A. fabalis middendorfii, and A. serrirostris serrirostris) also await genetic analysis to discern their affinities.

 Fossil record

 Numerous fossil species have been allocated to this genus.
 As the true geese are near-impossible to assign osteologically to genus, this must be viewed with caution.
 It can be assumed with limited certainty that European fossils from known inland sites belong into Anser.
 As species related to the Canada goose have been described from the Late Miocene onwards in North America too, sometimes from the same localities as the presumed grey geese, it casts serious doubt on the correct generic assignment of the supposed North American fossil geese.
 Heterochen = Anser pratensis seems to differ profoundly from other species of Anser and might be placed into a different genus; alternatively, it might have been a unique example of a grey goose adapted for perching in trees.